xydrolase/shap4j/README.md

 without having to depend on heavier third-party tree ensemble libraries, _e.g._ [`xgboost4j`](https://github.com/dmlc/xgboost/tree/master/jvm-packages).

-## Data generation
+## Tree ensemble model conversion
-To generate SHAP values for a specific tree ensemble model, that model must be provided in a `.shap4j` data file, which can be generated from model dumps of XGBoost/LightGBM/CatBoost/sklearn using the companion Python library [`shap4j-data-converter`](https://github.com/xydrolase/shap4j-data-converter).
+In order for `shap4j` to explain a tree ensemble model, that model must be provided in a `.shap4j` data file, which can be generated from model dumps (pickle files) of XGBoost/LightGBM/CatBoost/sklearn using the companion Python library [`shap4j-data-converter`](https://github.com/xydrolase/shap4j-data-converter).

 ## Usage